scottish-pl-institute/splv/2024-strathclyde/index.md

 Researchers and practitioners are very welcome, as are strong undergraduate and masters students with the support of a supervisor.
 Participants will need to have a background in computer science, mathematics or a related discipline, and have basic familiarity with (functional) programming and logic.

+## Lightning talks

+We will have two lightning talk sessions at the end of Monday and Tuesday for students to give a quick introduction to their research.
+Contact <CIS_splv2024@groups.strath.ac.uk> if you would like to give a talk.
+More information and currently offered talks [here](lightning.md).

 ## Registration:

 Registration closed Sunday 14 July.